 This extentive tourist park is at Narrabeen on Sydney’s Northern Beaches.
 It has camping spots, caravan spaces and cabins too.
 It’s a walk away from beautiful North Narrabeen Rock Pool and the iconic surf beach.

-The Basin on Pittwater
+Camping at The Basin on Pittwater

 This waterfront campside is the only place you can camp in Ku-ring-gai Chase national Park.
 You have to catch the ferry from Palm Beach to get there.